-If you need accommodation because of your disability, the NDIS will help you find a suitable place to live.
+If you need an accommodation because of your disability, the NDIS will help you find a suitable place to live.
 A home is not just a roof over your head; it’s where you feel safe and comfortable.
-So, whether you want to stay at home, move into a supported apartment or share a house with other people, the NDIS can make sure you have the right type of accommodation to suit your needs.
+So, whether you want to stay at home, move into a supported apartment or share a house with others, the NDIS can ensure you have the right type of accommodation to suit your needs.

 How does NDIS help people with disabilities?